LucasBehrendt/tech-blog/README.md

     - Implemented as intended.

   - As a Site Admin I can manage the comments on the blog posts so that I can make sure no objectionable comments are present.

     - Implemented as intended.

+  - As a Site Admin I can receive user inquiries on both the admin page and through email so that I can communicate with the site users.

+    - Implemented as intended.